Austria’s Almabtrieb: When the Cows Come Home From the Alps!

 Must‑Try DishPronunciationTastes LikeStall‑Spotting Tip

-Kiachl w/ cranberry jamKee‑ah‑chlFluffy doughnut‑meets‑funnel cakeFryer on wagon wheel, queue of grannies.
+Kiachl w/ cranberry jamKee‑ah‑chlFluffy doughnut‑meets‑funnel cakeFryer on a wagon wheel, queue of grannies.

 Graukäse with onionsGrau‑keh‑zuhPungent, sour cottage‑cheeseUsually sold with rye bread slices.

-ZirbenschnapsTseer‑ben‑shnapsPine‑cone infused spiritLook for dark‑amber bottles & pine branch decor.
+ZirbenschnapsTseer‑ben‑shnapsPine‑cone infused spiritLook for dark‑amber bottles and pine branch decor.

 That Backpacker Audrey Bergner wearing a light jacket to explore Tyrol by bicycle in the Austria